timosarkka/data-eng-skills/README.md

 ## 4. Data Pipeline Architecture

 Here's the basic architecture of the pipeline.
 Cron job triggers main.py.
 Main.py runs the other scripts.
-Azure Blob Storage acts as the object storage.
-Finally, a PostgreSQL is used to store the final cleaned data for analysis.
+Azure Blob Storage acts as the intermediate object storage.
+PostgreSQL is used to store the final cleaned data for analysis.
+And finally, Power BI is connected to PostgreSQL to read and visualize the data.

 ![image](https://github.com/user-attachments/assets/68cca6d5-a08e-4dfd-9042-3c0359760fcf)